blomstra/flarum-ext-spam-prevention/README.md

-Spam prevention is a tool (not an extension one can enable from the admin area just yet) based on our spam fighting experience on discuss.
+Spam prevention is an extension based on our spam fighting experience on discuss.
 By adding just one line of code to your `extend.php` a whole set of smart content analysis tooling is activated.

 ### Requirements